UBCecohydro/data.public/Dalmagro_etal_SM_Results_README.txt

 CI.SR        = Confidence interval with +/- 95% in average the SR
-BIX          = Biological index (dimensionless) according to model from Parlanti et al. (2000) CI.BIX       = Confidence interval with +/- 95% in average the BIX pCO2         = Partial pressures of CO2 (µatm) the concentration was measured in the gas chromatograph (Agilent Technologies Inc., Santa Clara, CA, USA)
+BIX          = Biological index (dimensionless) according to model from Parlanti et al. (2000) CI.BIX       = Confidence interval with +/- 95% in average the BIX pCO2         = Partial pressures of CO2 (¬µatm) the concentration was measured in the gas chromatograph (Agilent Technologies Inc., Santa Clara, CA, USA)
 CI.pCO2      = Confidence interval with +/- 95% in average the pCO2
 epCO2        = Excess of partial pressure of CO2 (dimensionless)
 CI.epCO2     = Confidence interval with +/- 95% in average the epCO2
-pCH4         = Partial pressures of CH4 (µatm) the concentration was measured in the gas chromatograph (Agilent Technologies Inc., Santa Clara, CA, USA)
+pCH4         = Partial pressures of CH4 (¬µatm) the concentration was measured in the gas chromatograph (Agilent Technologies Inc., Santa Clara, CA, USA)
 CI.pCH4      = Confidence interval with +/- 95% in average the pCH4
 epCH4        = Excess of partial pressure of CH4 (dimensionless)
 CI.epCH4     = Confidence interval with +/- 95% in average the epCH4